RaviTeja444/health-wellness/Ravi/README.md

-## My Tasks
-1. Attendance :
+# Attendance
 - I have attended GDP1 class in-person on 21st and 26th of August.
 - As there was no in-person classes for Remaining days we worked on project at home.
 - On 28th ,one person from our team has attended in-person class.

+# Half Day 1
-2. On the first day i was working on creating Jira account and adding other team members into a project created.Later i created GITHUB repository and added collabarators into      the group public repository.We also had a meeting on first day discussing how to proceed further.
+On the first day i was working on creating Jira account and adding other team members into a project created.Later i created GITHUB repository and added collabarators into      the group public repository.We also had a meeting on first day discussing how to proceed further.
 - [Meeting Document](https://github.com/RaviTeja444/health-wellness/commit/88782a08e36e46a42870da8f70647e7b78984ee3)
 - On the first day we have initiated a call among us on how to proceed further regarding our application.

-  Questions & Answers discussed:
+  ## Questions & Answers discussed:
   1. What will be our base idea on which a user will be interested to use our app?
   Ans: We discussed and cam to conclusion to use a points based system in our app where user gains points based on the step count he walked and the gained points can be used to   buy in market section like Northwest T-shirts, cups.